Self-Infilling Code Generation: Abstract

 \section{Abstract}

-This work introduces a general code generation framework that incorporates infilling operations into auto-regressive decoding.
-Our approach capitalizes on the observation that recent code language models with infilling capabilities can perform \emph{self-infilling}: whereas infilling operations aim to fill in the middle based on a predefined prefix and suffix, self-infilling sequentially generates both such surrounding context and the infilled content.
-We utilize this feature to develop an infilling-augmented decoding process that facilitates non-monotonic generation.
-This approach allows for postponing the generation of uncertain code snippets until a definitive suffix is established, leading to improved control over the generation sequence.
-In addition, it facilitates a looping mechanism, which can iteratively update and synchronize each piece of generation in a cyclic manner.
-Extensive experiments are conducted to demonstrate that our proposed decoding process is effective in enhancing regularity and quality across several code generation benchmarks.
+In this work, we introduce self-infilling code generation, a general framework that incorporates infilling operations into auto-regressive decoding.
+Our approach capitalizes on the observation that recent infilling-capable code language models can perform \emph{self-infilling}: whereas conventional infilling is designed to fill in the middle based on a predefined prefix and suffix, self-infilling sequentially generates both such surrounding context and the infilled content.
+We utilize self-infilling to introduce novel interruption and looping mechanisms in conventional decoding, evolving it into a non-monotonic process.
+Interruptions allow for postponing the generation of specific code until a definitive suffix is established, enhancing control during decoding.
+Meanwhile, the looping mechanism, which leverages the complementary nature of self-infilling and left-to-right decoding, can iteratively update and synchronize each piece of generation cyclically.
+Extensive experiments across a variety of code generation benchmarks demonstrate that decoding with self-infilling not only improves the output quality but also regularizes the overall generation, which effectively mitigates potential degeneration and scaffolds code to be more consistent with intended functionality.